-From maternity wards and emergency rooms to home health agencies and doctors' offices, registered nurses (RN) enjoy many options for employment, as well as flexible work schedules, competitive salaries, employer incentives, and good benefits.
+From maternity wards and emergency rooms to home health agencies and doctors' offices, registered nurses (RNs) enjoy many options for employment, as well as flexible work schedules, competitive salaries, employer incentives and good benefits.
 Nurses provide care through assessment, the implementation of treatment plans and by monitoring patient progress.

 Effective nurses are organized, efficient, empathetic individuals who have a firm knowledge of health sciences and strong interpersonal skills.
 RNs often perform administrative duties and supervise LPNs and CNAs.